-Each chapter is not very long (around ten pages) and thus can be read in a spare moment of time.
-This allows us to set the handbook aside until curiosity or another peaceful moment of time permits.
-This mode of reading is like gifting oneself, since each chapter resonates with something in your everyday life, since the ‘object’ in its materiality lives with us, and with us contributes to our shared sociality.
-For example, the handbook teased me with a lost memory of another book: Minima Moralia by Adorno.
-Within the student movement in Trento, back in ‘68-69’, it was fashionable to have this book on the nightstand near one’s bed, but not necessarily for reading it.
-I too had followed this trend and I must say that I loved reading passages from this book randomly and following an unprecedented rhythm.
-Subsequently, that book disappeared into oblivion; but the handbook reminded me of it and I searched and found it in my library and for the moment it is on my nightstand again.
-One book resonates with another book and within my body with lost memories.
-With this I am not suggesting any analogy or similarity with the handbook that goes beyond the fact that both are 'books', and ‘book’ is an object that enters our life and that both are those types of books that can be read regardless of a linear order and that can become an affective object.
-Books are always about other books in an endless deferral and the thesis of this handbook is that objects lead to other objects, they have an organizing power, obviously have agency, and they may be seen as mediating devices, in organisational life and in everyday life as well.
+The chapters are not long (around ten pages) and each can be read in a spare moment.
+This allows us to set the Handbook aside until curiosity strikes or a peaceful moment permits.
+This mode of reading is like gifting oneself since each chapter resonates with something in everyday life.
+The object in its materiality lives with us and contributes to our shared sociality.
+For example, the Handbook teased me with a lost memory of another book, Minima Moralia by Adorno.
+Within the student movement in Trento back in 1968-9, it was fashionable to have this book near one’s bed, but not necessarily for reading.
+I loved reading passages from this book randomly.
+It has disappeared into oblivion, but the Handbook reminded me of it and so I searched and found it in my library and it is on my nightstand again.
+One book resonates with another book and with lost memories.
+I am not suggesting any analogy or similarity with the Handbook that goes beyond the fact that both are books, and the book is an object that enters our life.
+Both are the type of books that can be read regardless of a linear order and that can become an affective object.
+Books are always about other books in an endless deferral and the thesis of the Handbook is that objects lead to other objects.
+They have an organizing power, an agency, and may be seen as mediating devices in organisational life and in everyday life as well.

-The handbook is organized around a simple question, formulated by the editors, in the Introduction, in terms of: “How media and technology are intimate with the capacity to organize and be organized”.
-The underlying assumption is that media technologies condition contemporary life and that in order to understand how media technologies are produced, changed, disappear, or transformed it is opportune to inquire into their effects and affects.
-Objects are ‘mediators’ that induce reflection on how they organize us and how we organize with them.
+The Handbook is organized around a simple issue, formulated by the editors: how media and technology are intimate with the capacity to organize and be organized.
+The underlying assumption is that media technologies condition contemporary life and that in order to understand how media technologies are produced, changed, disappear or are transformed, it is opportune to inquire into their effects and affects.
+Objects are mediators that induce reflection on how they organize us and how we organize with them.

-The 43 chapters presents what I like to call biographies of objects.
+The 43 chapters present what I like to call ‘biographies’ of objects.
 Etymologically, a biography is the narration of someone's life, but is it possible to narrate the life of lifeless things?
-In what sense could an object have a life to tell?
-Yet they have a story that the chapters have collected and told.
-They have a life in a sociological sense, they have a social life and therefore they must be treated as 'subjects' capable of contributing to the collective processes of formation of social life (Burtscher et al. 2009; Kopytoff, 1986; Pels et al. 2002).
-As subjects they do something very important to us and to how produce knowledge.
-They help us to go beyond the anthropocentricity that has thus far marked Western (Male and White) thought.
+In what sense could an object have a life?
+Yet, objects have stories collected and told in these chapters.
+They have a life in a sociological sense, a social life, and therefore they must be treated as 'subjects' capable of contributing to the collective processes of formation of social life (Kopytoff, 1986; Pels et al., 2002; Burtscher et al., 2009).
+As subjects they do something very important to us and to how we produce knowledge.
+They help us go beyond the anthropocentricity that has thus far marked Western (male and white) thought.